AZ19999/MappingtheBERy/_pages/mapmethods.md

 As mentioned in the map warper section, a lot of maps made for public transporation networks aren't built to proper geographic scale.
 While it does make them more readable to the passengers, it makes them unusable in their current state for the project.
 To fix this, I would import each map to map warper, match points on that map to a real GPS map, then the website would stretch and warp the map image to fit directly on top of said GPS map.
 The website then allows you to either export the map as an image or as a file with coordinate data which could be imported directly as an image layer into ArcGIS.

-After all of my maps were imported, I would then layer them on top of the map one by one and
+After all of my maps were imported, I would then layer them on top of the map one by one and build a sketch layer on top.
+This included plotting stations as points and tracks as lines.
+Once I had all of the differently sketched out map laters, I would compare all of the points with the real GPS map to see where defunct stations used to be or where the modern MBTA station now rested.
+Having the two bookend layers of the US 1850 railroads and the modern MBTA station data also helped refine the placement of points.

+With all of the points placed, the map is now complete for now!